tsaklidis/MeteoValidation/README.md

 <p>
 	Sometimes you don't know which weather site to trust.
 With this script you can calculate how accurate is a site, at this script I use meteo.gr <br>
-	It downloads meteorological data from the meteo.gr and a Davis Weather station wich is placed in the city I would like to know the forecast.
+	The python script, downloads meteorological data from the meteo.gr and a Davis Weather station wich is placed in the city I would like to know the forecast.
 After that it will present the percent of success the meteo site had.
 </p>

 <p>